langchain-ai/langchain/docs/docs/integrations/providers/friendly.md

 # Friendli AI

->[Friendli AI](https://fireworks.ai/) is company that fine-tunes, deploys LLMs,
+>[Friendli AI](https://friendli.ai/) is a company that fine-tunes, deploys LLMs,
-> and serves a wide range of generative AI use cases.
+> and serves a wide range of Generative AI use cases.

 ## Installation and setup